Sanaknaki/CSI2132/Step1.md

   We have decided to do project 2, the Co-op database system.

 3. Describe the selected project more clearly.
+The selected project is a website that allows co-op students to find placements for Engineering jobs.
+With the jobs, there will be the ability for users to post reviews for the company or specific jobs.
+The users can also review
+The	project	aims	to	develop	a	simple	website	catered	to	co-op	students	looking	to	find	co-op	placements	in	Engineering.
+It	will	allow	users	to	post	reviews	and	other	information	regarding	specific	positions,	or	in	general,	at	any	given	company	(think	Glassdoor).
+As	with	Glassdoor,	users	can	review	different	aspects	of	each	position,	from	interview	experience,	to	on-the-job	experience,	to	salary.
+Users	can	also	upvote	specific	reviews	they	found	useful.
+To	help	users	improve	their	resume,	users	can	upload	their	resume	for	moderators	to	review.
+We	will	keep	a	versioned	history	of	a	user’s	resume	uploads,	simplifying	the	review	process	by	associating	comments	with	a	particular	version,	and	allowing	users	to	track	the	evolution	of	their	resumes.
+The	jobs	provided	in	this	system	should	target	the	student	levels,	as	students	in	lower	level	in	the	program	cannot	compete	with	students	in	higher-level	and	who	has	a	previous	co-op	experience.
+A	notification	can	be	sent	to	users	(according	to	their	level)	for	a	new	job	posting.
+Also	the	users	can	see reports	like	best	job	posting,	most	frequent	job	category,	and	best	5	companies	with	respect	to	student	evaluation	..	etc.

 4. What are the possible entities, attributes and relations?
 If you may include specifications or generalization in your design.
   - Possible entities:User,Moderator(could be a subclass of User), Company, Jobs, Program,Resume,Upvote